Plaque, certificate, and honorarium of $1000.

 To recognize an industry executive or leader whose leadership has resulted in major and outstanding contributions to humanity through the application or use of information and communications technology.

 An information or communications industry executive who played a major leadership role in research or development and introduction of systems, devices, applications or services that have significantly impacted humanity through availability and use of such technologies in developing or under-served areas, improving the well-being of people, or enabling their access to emergency and other basic services.
 The candidate is not required to be an IEEE member.
+Self-nominations are not allowed.

 Basis for Judging